-“The building itself, and the courtyard, belong to Sheffield’s historic industrial past, which is centred around the steel industry,” says owner Mitch Wilson.
+“The building itself, and the courtyard, belong to Sheffield’s historic industrial past centred around the steel industry,” says owner Mitch Wilson.
 “The whole cultural quarter of which we are part of is filled with old workshops, and is fast becoming the side of Sheffield to be on.”

 A sharp focus on branding has been key to the distinctive aesthetic of the salon.
 Named Laundry in reference to the community hub feel of launderettes, the 200 square metre space has been elegantly restored by design agency 93ft.
 Reclaimed wooden floors, classic leather chairs and a central concrete work table all contribute to a salon environment that feels informal and laid-back.
 “I often hear from others that we started the ‘anti-salon’ look and feel,” says Wilson, “but all we really wanted was something a little less formal and shiny, a place where our staff and clients would want to hang out”.